comuilleoir/Demolitions/Readme.md

 # Demolition Notification Analysis Using Data Analytics

 ## Project Overview
 This project investigates patterns in demolition activities to aid urban development and planning in the City of Detroit.
 By merging demolition notice data with city-wide criminal incident reports, it aims to predict property vacancy or abandonment.
-The analysis covers data from January 2009 to April 2015.
+The analysis covers data from January 2009 to April 2015, using Random Forest algorithms to identify key patterns and correlations.

 ## Methodology
 - **Data Sources:** Demolition notifications from the Ferndale City Open Data site and Detroit's city-wide criminal incident reports.